-- (a) Review with the Company's counsel any legal matter that could have significant impact on the Company's financial statements; - (b) Ensure oversight for ethics and integrity and preservation of the Company's reputation by receiving from Management, reports on compliance with the Company's policies or codes of business conduct and ethical behaviour and any other matter of conduct or behaviour that may give rise to a liability to the Company; and by reviewing any report that is received from the internal audit function and/or other Committee Chairs on their review of compliance with the same; - (c) Ensure there is a system for monitoring the Company's compliance with laws and regulations, and obtain reports, on an annual basis, that the Company is in conformity with applicable legal requirements; - (d) Review the results of Managements investigations of, and actions taken in connection with, any internal control or accounting matters that may be questionable;
+- (a) Review with the Company's counsel any legal matter that could have significant impact on the Company's financial statements; - (b) Ensure oversight for ethics and integrity and preservation of the Corporation's reputation by receiving from Management, reports on compliance with the

+Company's policies or codes of business conduct and ethical behaviour and any other matter of conduct or behaviour that may give rise to a liability to the Company; and by reviewing any report that is received from the internal audit function, the AG and/or other Committee Chairs on their review of compliance with the same;

-- (e) Establish and review from time to time the process for (i) the receipt, retention and treatment of complaints or concerns regarding accounting, internal controls or auditing matters; (ii) the confidential and anonymous submission, in accordance with established corporate policies, by the Company's employees of concerns regarding questionable accounting or auditing matters and (iii) the receipt, retention and treatment of complaints regarding the Managing Director and senior officers of the Company.
+- (c) Ensure there is a system for monitoring the Company's compliance with laws and regulations, and obtain reports, on an annual basis, that the Company is in conformity with applicable legal requirements; - (d) Review the results of Managements investigations of, and actions taken in connection with, any internal control or accounting matters that may be questionable; - (e) Establish and review from time to time the process for (i) the receipt, retention and treatment of complaints or concerns regarding accounting, internal controls or auditing matters; (ii) the confidential and anonymous submission, in accordance with established corporate policies, by the Company's employees of concerns regarding questionable accounting or auditing matters and (iii) the receipt, retention and treatment of complaints regarding the Managing Director and senior officers of the Company.
 Establish and review from time to time a process for the evaluation, investigation and resolution of concerns relating to accounting, internal controls or auditing matters that may be questionable; and - (f) Investigate any allegations that any officer or director of the Company, or any other person acting under the direction of such a person, took any action to influence, coerce, manipulate or mislead any person engaged in the performance of an audit of the financial statements of the Company for the purpose of rendering such financial statements materially misleading and, if such allegations prove to be correct, take or recommend to the Board appropriate disciplinary action.